Don’t leave it till the middle of the autumn term to check when you need to get your application in.

 First years need to be ready too.
 Make a note to apply for the spring insight weeks that many employers in this sector offer as an introduction to their work.
 These are typically held during the Easter vacation, and will give you a head start in applying for internships.
 The employers usually introduce you to their different divisions and provide advice on succeeding in their recruitment process.

-Deadlines for spring insight programmes are typically in January/February.
+Deadlines for spring insight programmes are typically in January but some fall as early as November.
 You will need to apply in your first year, or second year of a four-year course.
 It's also a good idea to contact your university careers service and sign up for relevant events, such as campus visits from investment banking recruiters.

 2. Treat banking internship applications as seriously as those for graduate jobs